 If this scenario sounds familiar, you’re not alone.

 Many people struggle with procrastination for years because they don’t realize it’s a mindset issue.
-But once you know this, you can begin to defeat the attitudes that lead you to put off important work until the last possible minute.
+But once you know this, you can begin to work at having a better attitude instead of the one that led you to put off important work until the last possible minute.

 Learning as a Mask for Fear

-While it’s important to be educated about what you’re doing, some people use ongoing education as an excuse for not taking the big leap they need to.
+While it’s important to be educated about what you’re doing, some people use ongoing education as an excuse for not taking the big leap.

 Understand that this negative mindset is your brain trying to be helpful.
 Your brain fears all change and it tells you that you can have everything you want, just as soon as you’re “ready.”